This post covers things to do in July in Los Angeles, including nighttime, free, as well as family-friendly activities, all updated for 2023.

 Los Angeles has many options when it comes to enjoying music!

-We’ve listed the highlights below, but you can find information about concerts at the venues website or click here to purchase tickets.
+We’ve listed the highlights below, but you can find information about concerts at the website of the venue or click here to purchase tickets.

 - Fall Out Boy | July 2nd